shwetakilledar/shakesearch/APPROACH.md

 # Difficulties

-- Go being new language for me there was a learning curve but had lot of fun while figuring stuff out
+- Go being new language for me there was a learning curve but
+  had lot of fun while figuring stuff out
+- Deploying on Render.com was bit difficult as I am running go for the backend and react on the frontend and only one run environment could be specified
+  - To overcome this problem created a dockerfile
+  - Again, this was a learning curve but got to understand docker even more